MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NYSEARCA:NRGD) Shares to Reverse Split on Friday, December 2nd

-MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NYSEARCA:NRGD – Get Rating) shares are going to reverse split on the morning of Friday, December 2nd.
+MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NYSEARCA:NRGD – Get Rating) shares are scheduled to reverse split on the morning of Friday, December 2nd.
 The 1-10 reverse split was announced on Friday, December 2nd.
-The number of shares owned by shareholders will be adjusted after the closing bell on Friday, December 2nd.
+The number of shares owned by shareholders will be adjusted after the market closes on Friday, December 2nd.

 A hedge fund recently bought a new stake in MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN stock.
-Flow Traders U.S. LLC bought a new stake in MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NYSEARCA:NRGD – Get Rating) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm bought 260,235 shares of the company’s stock, valued at approximately $578,000.
-Flow Traders U.S. LLC owned about 1,301.18% of MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN at the end of the most recent quarter.
+Flow Traders U.S. LLC acquired a new stake in MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NYSEARCA:NRGD – Get Rating) during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 260,235 shares of the company’s stock, valued at approximately $578,000.
+Flow Traders U.S. LLC owned 1,301.18% of MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN as of its most recent filing with the Securities and Exchange Commission (SEC).

 - Get a free copy of the StockNews.com research report on MicroSectors U.S. Big Oil Index -3x Inverse Leveraged ETN (NRGD)